FelipeBorba87/image-processing-package/README.md

 # package_name

-Description.
-The package package_name is used to:
+The package image_processing is used to:
 	Processing
 		- Histogram matching
 		- Sctructural similarity